doclin-dev/doclin/README.md

 1. Fill up .env file with github app credentials
 2. Use a random string for ACCESS_TOKEN_SECRET
-3. Install postgress and create a database named vstodo
+3. Install postgres and create a database named doclin
 4. npm run watch
 5. npm run dev